anodyne/docs/guide-manifests.md

 ---

 Young or old, every game will feature a wide variety of characters.
-Just as in table-top scenarios, each character brings a unique flavor and skill-set to that environment.
+Each character brings a unique flavor and skill-set to that environment.
 Nova's manifest structure provides a way to list those characters in an easy-to-organize manner to allow for any player or user to freely locate and access information for any of the characters used in a Nova game.

 The organizational structure is comprised of three elements: